Lady of the Pavements: Cast

+Music

+The film featured a theme song entitled "Where Is The Song Of Songs For Me?" which was composed by Irving Berlin.
+Lupe recorded this song on Victor 21932.

 Preservation

-The Vitaphone sound-on-disc system was employed for sound sequences.
-Discs 6 and 8 are in the UCLA Film and Television Archive.
-Other sound discs to this film were donated by Arthur Lennig to the George Eastman House Motion Picture Collection in Rochester, New York.
+The film survives in a mute print that required the use of the Vitaphone sound-on-disc system.
+Soundtrack discs for reels 6 and 8 survive in the UCLA Film and Television Archive.
+Additional soundtrack discs to this film were donated by Arthur Lennig to the George Eastman Museum Motion Picture Collection in Rochester, New York.